* Chen appeals for help in call to U.S. congress hearing

 BEIJING/WASHINGTON, May 3 (Reuters) - Blind Chinese dissident Chen Guangcheng made a dramatic plea for help in a cellphone call to a U.S. congressional hearing from his hospital bed in Beijing, raising the pressure on President Barack Obama over his administration's handling of the case.

 Chen, a self-taught legal activist, sheltered in the U.S. Embassy for six days until Wednesday.
-He left the embassy on the same day that U.S. Secretary of State Hillary Clinton arrived in Beijing for talks aimed at improving economic and strategic relations between the two superpowers.
+He left the embassy shortly before U.S. Secretary of State Hillary of Clinton arrived in Beijing for talks aimed at improving economic and strategic relations between the two superpowers.

 But within hours, Chen changed his mind about a deal that U.S. officials had said would allow him to relocate with his family and pursue his studies at a university.